 International students you must submit the CPT form to ISSS and follow up with them in order to ensure that you also receive approval from USCIS.

 Step 2: Check the sjs4.sjsu.eduwebsite (go to the “sites” tab) to see if the company you want to intern with already exists in the database.
 If your company is listed, proceed to Step 4.
 If it is not listed, proceed to Step 3.

 Step 3: If the company is not listed, the company can initiate a New Partner Proposal.
+Or you can request a new proposal in here.
 If the company does not wish to complete the application, your internship will not be acceptable for the purposes of course credit.
 (You may still do the internship on your own, but it is not eligible for the Economics Department Internship Program.
 Your internship will be completely separate and distinct from the University.)
 If the company agrees to complete the application, the university will work with them to include them as an active learning site partner.
 At this point, they will be listed on sjs4.sjsu.edu, and you may proceed to Step 4.

 Pleas note: the student cannot achieve approval from EDIP Director on the EDIP/ CPT form if the Learning Site (company) is not identified on SJS4 website.

 Step 4: Once your EDIP get approval, the instructor will give you an add code to use to enroll in Econ 185 or Econ 285 for class credit

 Because the process described above can take time to complete, we strongly recommend you begin the process a few months prior to the semester in which you wish to be enrolled in the class.

 Step 1: Before leaving the compamy, submit a letter that certifies your satisfactory work and completion of the required hours to the Department Analyst- Van Huynh.
 The letter must be on company letterhead and signed by your supervisor.